WICG/webusb/security-and-privacy-questionnaire.md

 > 14. How do the features in this specification work in the context of a browser’s
 >      Private Browsing or Incognito mode?

-(For WebUSB in general:) Implementations are expected to implement separate storage for device permissions between the "normal" and "incognito" modes.
+Implementations are expected to implement separate storage for device permissions between the "normal" and "incognito" modes.
 This mitigates passive leakage of information between sessions.
 Permissions granted during a private browsing session are expected to be cleared at the end of that